StefanTheFork/reverseproject/README.md

 SPM WILL NOT BE UPDATED PAST THIS POINT.
 ALL UPDATES WILL BE DONE TO SEWER.

-## coming in the next few devbuilds (ls mv and rename will be coming to base v1, there wont be a devbuild 3 for v1)
+## coming in the next few devbuilds

 envy - gnu nano like editor

 ls - list current folder

-mv - move file from somewhere to somewhere rename - rename file/folder/anything quickedit - use it to quickly add an entry to your config *I AM NOT COMPLETELY SURE ON WETHER I WANT TO ADD THIS OR NOT.* dyanmic-prompt - installable trough sewer dymamic-prompt-colorized - installable trough sewer, does not need default dynamic prompt
+mv - move file from somewhere to somewhere

+rename - rename file/folder/anything

+quickedit - use it to quickly add an entry to your config *I AM NOT COMPLETELY SURE ON WETHER I WANT TO ADD THIS OR NOT.*

+dyanmic-prompt - installable trough sewer

+dymamic-prompt-colorized - installable trough sewer, does not need default dynamic prompt

 ```sewer -ls``` - lists currently avalible packages

 ```sewer -d <pkg>``` - deletes selected package

 ```config clean``` - removes residual commands from config *I AM NOT COMPLETELY SURE ON WETHER I WANT TO ADD THIS OR NOT.*

 Aug 17th 8:20 PM 2025